ZTzTopia/site/src/data/events/2025/kashictf/misc/snowy-evening/README.md

                                         [infile [outfile]]
 ```

 Based on the help message, we can use `-p` to specify the password.
+From the description, we know that the password is `Aakash`.
+The `-C` option is used to uncompress the output.
+The input file is `poemm.txt`.

 ```sh
 $ /mnt/c/Users/zenta/Downloads/snwdos32/SNOW.EXE -p Aakash -C poemm.txt